NotDarkn/ultradocs/docs/guides/speedrun-tech.md

 ## Level Exits:
 ### CE Boost exit
-Core eject boost as the red door opens, place oil, slide jump, and slam
+[Ce boost](http://localhost:8080/guides/speedrun-tech.html#ce-boost-core-eject-boost) as the red door opens, place oil, [slide jump](http://localhost:8080/guides/speedrun-tech.html#slide-jump), and slam
 ### Slam store exit
-Slam store off of the exit door, place oil, slide and turn sideways holding in the direction you are moving, then slam into the exit
+[Slam store](http://localhost:8080/guides/speedrun-tech.html#slam-store) off of the exit door, place oil, slide and use [slideways](http://localhost:8080/guides/speedrun-tech.html#slideways) for extra speed
 ### Ub exit
-Put your back to the exit door and ultraboost as the door opens, then quickly turn around and place oil, then slam into the exit <br />
+Put your back to the exit door and [ultraboost](http://localhost:8080/guides/speedrun-tech.html#ub-ultraboost) as it opens, then quickly turn around and place oil, then slam into the exit <br />
 or <br />
-Stand slightly back from the door, as it opens flick ub, then place oil, then slam into the exit
+Stand slightly back from the door, as it opens [flick ub](http://localhost:8080/guides/speedrun-tech.html#flick-ub), then place oil, then slam into the exit
+### Dash Extension Exit
+[Dash Extension](http://localhost:8080/guides/speedrun-tech.html#dash-extension) as the end door opens, then [slide jump](http://localhost:8080/guides/speedrun-tech.html#slide-jump) and slam
 ### Sandwich exit
-### Dash Extension Exit